nguyenchicao0703/DuAn1/README.md

 - Need to add check for account details in ``AuthLogin`` since users can skip fill bio activity in ``AuthRegister``
-- ~~**Wrap Glide image loading into a try catch** to prevent crashing from trying to load image without a context when the user quickly dismiss the parent dialog fragment~~
+- ~~**Wrap Glide image loading into a try catch** to prevent crashing from trying to load image without a context when the user quickly dismiss the parent dialog fragment~~ Done fixing context issues
-- **Add a total purchase counter to product** upon confirming purchases for use with the Featured menu section in home fragment
+- ~~**Add a total purchase counter to product** upon confirming purchases for use with the Featured menu section in home fragment~~ - Added to published products view
-- ~~**Move the buttons from recycler views from bottom to top** because having it all the way bottom doesn't make any sense~~
+- ~~**Move the buttons from recycler views from bottom to top** because having it all the way bottom doesn't make any sense~~ Done
 - **More testing**

 #### Nhóm 6 (lần 2) - Tổng nghỉ: 5

 - **Layout**: Chí Cao
-- **Program**: acay
+- **Program**: acay living in pain
 - **Presentation**: Hưng, Cao?
 - ~~Rút: Hùng, Hiệp, Phi, 2 thằng nữa không biết~~I